ianb/wsgi-access-control/README.rst

 <http://code.google.com/p/chromium/issues/detail?id=67743>`_ that
 turns ``*`` into a dynamic Access-Control-Allow-Origin header (copying the Origin request header).
-A simple future feature is to allow a whitelist of origins, which also requires a dynamic Allow-Origin header (because the header is only allowed to include one value).
+A simple future feature is to allow a whitelist of origins (instead of just a single domain or wildcard), which also requires a dynamic Allow-Origin header (because the header is only allowed to include one value).